 She’s passionate about getting more women involved in entrepreneurship and tech.
 This American entrepreneur is slightly addicted to spicy food, loves the outdoors, and dedicated to making people’s day-to-day activities a little better with a tool we use daily — email.

 Mailbird is the first to unify online communication with a productive, beautiful, and innovative email client.
+To know more about them, here is a comprehensive review.

 It is quite an uneasy task to take on email giants out there.
 The dedication, capital, grit, and strategy involved must be in their top forms for such a company to succeed.